 Technologically impressive nine speed automatic.

-More off-pavement capability than pretty much any other crossover in this class.
+More off-road (and snow-day) capability than any other crossover in this class.

 WHAT’S NOT SO GOOD